Roadworks & Road Maintenance

-There are different types of resurfacing methods that we use depending on the type of surface, the volume of traffic, how much budget we have available and the existing condition of the surface.
-These are:
+There are different types of resurfacing methods that we use depending on the type of surface, the volume of traffic and the existing condition of the surface.
+You can also find out more about surfacing treatments in our Road Surface Treatments - Mini Guide or read the short summary below:

 Surfacing